How to put a pause on your eviction in Nueces County

 Who do I turn it into?

-Under the signature, there is a list of delivery options, including who you need to send copies to, which will be the landlord.
+Under the signature, there is a list of delivery options, including who you need to send copies, which will include the landlord.

 What is the process?